FreshRSS/Extensions/xExtension-LlmClassification/README.md

 4. For updates of previously-classified articles, the new prompt is compared against the stored hash; if unchanged, the previous tags are restored and no API call is made
 5. Otherwise, the LLM API is called with the system prompt and the user prompt
 6. The returned tags are validated (prefix prepended, whitelist enforced) and applied to the article
-7. The prompt hash and the list of LLM-assigned tags are stored on the entry so future updates can be deduplicated
+7. The prompt hash is stored along the entry

-## Changelog

-- 0.1: Initial version